Compensation, rebooking and refunds based on airline size

 Air Passenger Protection Regulations apply to both large and small airlines.
-However, different requirements for compensation and rebooking apply to small airlines.
+However, different requirements apply to small airlines for:

 If a small airline is carrying passengers on behalf of a large airline under a contract, they would have to follow the large carrier obligations for those passengers.
 This includes, for example, situations where a small airline is operating a flight, but some or all the passengers on the flight have bought the ticket from another large airline (code share or capacity purchase agreement).